-In the Crawler algorithm, agents are initially ordered along the single-peaked axis according to the resource they initially hold.
-The first agent is then the one holding the resource on the left side of the axis.
-As in TTC, we consider is the list of available resources denoted by $R$ and ordered according to the single-peaked axis.
+In Crawler algorithm, agents are initially ordered along the single-peaked axis according to the resource they hold.
+The first agent is then the one holding the resource on the left end side of the axis.
+As in TTC, the list of available resources is denoted by $R$ and is ordered according to the single-peaked axis.
 A list of available agents $N$ such that the $i^{th}$ agent of the list is the one who holds the $i^{th}$ resource in $R$ is also maintained.

 Considering agents sequentially from the first in $N$ to the last in $N$, Crawler checks for each agent $a_i$ where her top resource, $top_R(a_i)$, is on the axis.\footnote{Note that the algorithm can equivalently be executed from the last agent to the first one.}

-\begin{itemize} \item If $top_R(a_i)$ is on her right, the algorithm moves to the next agent on the right. \item If $a_i$ holds her peak $top_R(a_i)$, then $top_R(a_i)$ is allocated to $a_i$, $a_i$ and $top_R(a_i)$ are thus removed from $N$ and $R$.
-The algorithm starts again by the agent on the left end of the axis. \item If $top_R(a_i)$ is on the left of $a_i$, the agent is allocated her peak $top_R(a_i)$.
+\begin{itemize} \item If $top_R(a_i)$ is on her right, the algorithm moves to the next agent. \item If $a_i$ holds her top resource $top_R(a_i)$, then $top_R(a_i)$ is allocated to $a_i$.
+Agent $a_i$ and the resource $top_R(a_i)$ are removed from $N$ and $R$.
+The algorithm starts again from the agent on the left end of the axis. \item If $top_R(a_i)$ is on the left of $a_i$, the agent is allocated her top resource $top_R(a_i)$.
 We denote by $t^*$ the index of $top_R(a_i)$ and $t$ the index of $a_i$ (we have $t^* < t$).
-Then, all the agents between $t^*$ and $t - 1$ receive the resource held by the agent on their right (the resources ``crawl'' towards left).
+Then, every agent between $t^*$ and $t - 1$ receives the resource held by the agent on her right (the resources ``crawl'' towards left).
 Once again, $a_i$ and $top_R(a_i)$ are removed from $N$ and $R$ and the algorithm restarts from the first agent. \end{itemize} Once all the resources have been allocated, the algorithm terminates.

 \revisedC{ A formal description of Crawler procedure is given in Algorithm \ref{algo:Crawler}.
 Note that we make use of the sub-procedure $pick(a_{t^*},r,N,R,\pi)$ which simply assigns the resource $r$ to the given agent $a_{t^*}$ in the allocation $\pi$, and then removes the agent and the resource from the lists of available agents and resources, $N$ and $R$ respectively.
 Since the list of resources is ordered following the single-peaked axis and the $i^{th}$ agent in $N$ corresponds to the owner of the $i^{th}$ resource in $R$, the removal of $r$ and $a_{t^*}$ is in fact equivalent to assigning $r$ to agent $a_{t^*}$ and crawling the resources from right to left.